brycewray/hugo-site/content/posts/2019/07/roger-copy.md

 {{< imgc src="Working_Copy_scr_cap_07_2048x1536.png" alt="iPad screen capture: Working Copy display showing that the master branch is synchronized with the three remote repositories" width="2048" height="1536" >}}

 So I was all ready to go.
 Then all I had to do when I got back on the Mac was to use my [currently preferred macOS Git client](https://git-fork.com) to fetch the changes from Bitbucket, which instantly added this Markdown file to the Mac's version of the repo so I could work on it more.
-Incidentally, I could choose---and have chosen---to do text edits within Working Copy itself.
+Incidentally, I could choose --- and have chosen --- to do text edits within Working Copy itself.
 Here you can see the Markdown file for my [last post](/posts/2019/07/lessons-learned/):

 {{< imgc src="Working_Copy_scr_cap_11_2048x1536.png" alt="iPad screen capture: Working Copy display showing its built-in text editor" width="2048" height="1536" >}}